How Rare are Gold and Silver?

 Silver continues to be a popular choice in industrial applications given that it is the best element to conduct heat and electricity.
 This gives silver a myriad of uses.

-It is no wonder that silver can be found in thousands of products: printed circuit boards in computers and mobile phones, batteries, electronic switches, solar panels, television screens, RFID chips, etc.
+It is no wonder that silver can be found in thousands of products produced by tech industries: printed circuit boards in computers and mobile phones, batteries, electronic switches, solar panels, television screens, RFID chips, etc.

 Silver is also used as an antimicrobial agent in medical applications.
-Its applications include silver being incorporated into wound dressings, treatment of mercury poisoning, used as a cauterizing agent, etc.
+Its applications include silver being incorporated into wound dressings, treatment of mercury poisoning, use as a cauterizing agent, etc.

 Unfortunately, these industrial and medical uses of silver in products also see a large quantity of silver being discarded when these products are used and thrown away.
 They end up in landfills and are deemed uneconomical to recycle.

 It is no wonder then that there is less silver than gold above-ground today.